massalabs/massa-docs/technical-doc/grpc.rst

     Massa gRPC support is experimental.
 This API is not yet stable and may change in the future.

-To enable WebSocket support in Massa node, edit file ``massa-node/config/config.toml`` (create it if absent) with the following contents:
+To enable gRPC support in Massa node, edit file ``massa-node/config/config.toml`` (create it if absent) with the following contents:

 .. code-block:: toml